 Such is the desire for flesh that some are willing to murder to have it.
 The scavengers are derided as crazed zombies and social outcasts, yet they only do what everyone else also does.

 Ultimately, whether such things are acceptable or not depends on where you stand in the hierarchy.
 It’s all a question of phrasing.

 The book’s protagonist observes that words mask unspeakable horror.
 That’s the point: not naming awful things makes them easier to stomach.

 Hence people raised for meat can no longer be referred to as human; they’re heads or cuts of meat.
 Stripping away their humanity means they can be used and abused in horrific ways, from torture and rape to murder and consumption.

-The meat industries rapidly adapt to human flesh but in fact the processes are identical.
-Cattle is stunned then bled out.
+The meat industries rapidly adapt to human flesh, but in fact the processes are identical.
+Like cattle, the ‘heads’ are stunned then bled out.
 Carcasses are de-haired and skinned.
 The body is deconstructed according to its place in the consumer chain: offal, best cuts, joints, specialities.

 The book’s dissection of human flesh is overwhelming … and yet the similarity with how we treat animals is hard to overlook.

 Our rearing of animals for meat and dairy is no less ‘inhumane’ than that described in the book.
 We talk of beef and veal rather than cows and calves.
 Words like free-range and grass-fed suggest rural paradise rather than slaughter.